Solar Winds: Gameplay

 Communication is implemented in the form of the other party talking and the player selecting a response.

 Items in the player's cargo hold can be transported to planets and other ships.
 In the first episode, many missions involve delivering cargo in return for useful items.

 Development

 Solar Winds was the first major title designed by James Schmalz.
-As a young developer, his simple motivation was "just thinking about what’s going to be fun to make, or what interests me".
+As a young developer, his simple motivation was to develop a game that is fun to make.
 He created Solar Winds based on inspiration from the game Star Control II, as well as his love of the science fiction series Star Trek: The Next Generation.
 Released by shareware publisher Epic MegaGames, Solar Winds became successful enough that Schmalz could afford to develop his next games for Epic: Epic Pinball, Extreme Pinball, and eventually, Unreal.

 Plot

 In The Escape, humans live in a planetary system millions of light years from Earth.
 Space travel is common, but hyperdrive research is restricted: any research pertaining to hyperdrive travel is destroyed by the oppressive solar government.
 However, one group has spent a decade in secret developing a hyperdrive ship and plans to use it to escape the force field encasing their planetary system.
 The government hires Stone to stop them.

 It is eventually revealed that the solar government is conspiring with a race of superior aliens to stop the development of hyperdrive technology.
 These aliens keep species for study, and push these species toward war.
 Travel to other planetary systems is barred by invisible force fields around the systems.
 The aliens and their agents travel by means of fixed, self-made portals, opened with special keys.
 Ultimately, Stone is able to travel through one of the portals where he is greeted by an alien agitator, who seeks his assistance to bring to an end the cruel treatment of these species.

 In Universe, Jake Stone continues his work with these agitators to disrupt the portals.
 Meanwhile, a human colony fleet from Earth is heading for the force field surrounding the Solar System (Earth's planetary system).
 Ultimately Stone is able to work for the enemy to get close enough to destroy the Controller that maintains the force fields and portals, thus freeing these worlds.